 Al Rayyan's location on the edge of the desert has shaped a resourceful city that does not tolerate waste.
 Therefore, from its very conception, the Al Rayyan Stadium project has had sustainability at its core, backed by the commitment of the Supreme Committee for Delivery & Legacy to green construction.

 Turning old into new

 Energy and water efficiency measures will be put into place, and further reductions in the stadium's carbon footprint will come as the metro connection being delivered by Qatar Rail is completed.
 Al Rayyan precinct will have conveniently located bike lanes and walking paths, as well as 125,000m2 of new green space featuring native, low-water-consumption plants for the community to enjoy.

-By the time Al Rayyan Stadium hosts its first 2022 FIFA World Cup™ match, football fans will be travelling via environmentally friendly metro to a self-powering, sustainable venue.
+By the time Al Rayyan Stadium hosts its first FIFA World Cup 2022™ match, football fans will be travelling via an environmentally friendly metro system to a truly sustainable venue.